A Permanent Birth Control Option for Men

 No-Scalpel Vasectomy

-The no-scalpel vasectomy is a minimally invasive procedure that eliminates the need for an incision.
+The no-cut vasectomy is a minimally invasive procedure that eliminates the need for an incision.
 Instead, a small puncture is made to access the vas deferens, which reduces the potential for complications and discomfort.

 This method also offers a quicker recovery time and is generally less painful compared to the traditional approach.